 Flipping it over, he found more of that blocky script brushed onto the underside of the wood.
 It wasn’t as even as the etchings on the chest lid.
 The hexagons wobbled a bit, and the text curved towards one corner.

 On one of the long, narrow sides, Rin found a simple metal catch that latched the box shut.
-The catch was tightly fitted but gave at Rin’s insistence.
+The catch was tightly fitted, but it gave at Rin’s insistence.
 Inside were several narrow rolls of ruby red fabric, each a little over a hand long.

 Rin’s fingers ghosted over the thin cloth.
 It was smooth, like silk, but with a strange rigidity that withstood gentle pressure.
 Selecting a roll at random, he carefully unrolled the oddly stiff fabric.
 It cracked once, but ultimately survived to display its contents.